tgherzog/boatworks/projects/coamings/_posts/2021-02-01-winch-blocks.md

 I calculated how much epoxy would be needed to fill the perimeter to a depth of about 1/10", mixed up that amount, poured it into the yogurt container rim and waited until the epoxy started to become thick and a bit "green.
-This only took about 20 minutes since I was using "fast cure" or winter hardener.
+This only took about 20 minutes since I was using "fast cure" hardener.
 I kept a bit of residual epoxy in the mix cup to swirl around to estimate how the epoxy pool on the plywood was doing.

 Once the epoxy had thickened, I removed the yogurt container rim, set the winch